shoaibalirts/VUE-component-communication/README.md

-# VUE component communication from parent to child using props
+# VUE component communication from parent to child and vice versa

 <p>Added compoents and ensure coomunication between them </p>
 <p>FriendContact component enlists the friends list using received props </p>